 Provides access to numeric and statistical data licensed to all Ontario Universities.
 Contains Canadian and some international data.
 Access includes data from Statistics Canada surveys and the Canadian Census.

-Note that If you are seeking access to Statistics Canada Master File datafiles, please visit the University of Guelph Branch Research Data Centre (BRDC)
+Note that If you are seeking access to Statistics Canada detailed microdata or administrative data, please visit the University of Guelph Branch Research Data Centre (BRDC)

-There are 2 terminals that can access this data available in the DRC.
+There is 1 terminal that can access this data, available in the DRC.
 Thomson-Reuters Datastream provides access to historical financial databases housing millions of time series data including, financial instruments, securities, commodity prices, and financial indicators.